 Section 3.0.4.3 (Conceptual Framework for Assessing Effects from Acoustic and Explosive Activities) provides additional information on behavioral reactions and the framework used to analyze this potential impact.
-Behavioral reactions in fishes have been observed due to a number of different types of sound sources.
-The majority of research has been performed using air guns (including large-scale seismic surveys), sonar, and vessel noise.
+Behavioral reactions in fishes have been observed in response to several different types of sound sources.
+Most research has been performed using air guns (including large-scale seismic surveys), sonar, and vessel noise.
 Fewer observations have been made on behavioral reactions to impact pile driving noise, although fish are likely to show similar behavioral reactions to any impulsive noise within or outside the zone for hearing loss and injury.